Gary Crowton

 David Gary Crowton (born June 14, 1957) is an American football coach.
 He served as the head football coach at Louisiana Tech University from 1996 to 1998 and at Brigham Young University (BYU) from 2001 to 2004, compiling a career college football coaching record of 47–36.

-Crowton has also served as offensive coordinator at the University of Maryland, at the University of Oregon, for the Chicago Bears of the National Football League (NFL), and at Louisiana State University (LSU).
+Crowton has also served as offensive coordinator at the University of Maryland, the University of Oregon, for the Chicago Bears in the National Football League (NFL), and at Louisiana State University (LSU).
 He was the offensive coordinator for the 2007 LSU Tigers football team, which won the 2008 BCS National Championship Game and a consensus national championship.

-While at Oregon, Crowton was a 2005 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
-Crowton is most known for his aggressive offensive style, such as the "razzle dazzle" offensive scheme utilized in Chicago.
-He was nicknamed "The Wizard" by the LSU players, after completing 39 games with an accomplishment of at least 30 points within 25 games and a 25–10 overall mark.
+During his time at Oregon, Crowton was a 2005 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
+He is known for his aggressive offensive style, including the "razzle dazzle" scheme he employed in Chicago.
+He was nicknamed "The Wizard" by the LSU players, after he achieved a remarkable record of scoring at least 30 points in 25 games out of 39, with an overall mark of 25–10.

 Coaching career

 Crowton succeeded longtime coach LaVell Edwards as head coach of BYU in 2001.
 In his first season, he led the Cougars to a 12–2 record, their most wins since going 14–1 in 1996.
-However, the Cougars won only 14 more games in the next three years.
+After only winning 14 more games in the next three years, Crowton was forced to resign after the 2004 season.
 By comparison, Edwards had suffered only two non-winning seasons in 29 years.
-He was forced to resign after the 2004 season.

 In 2018, Crowton was hired as the offensive coordinator at Pine View High School in St. George, Utah.